-The outstanding performance of welding technology progress is the development of welding process from mechanization to automation, intellectualization and informatization.
+The remarkable advancement in welding technology is reflected in the evolution of the welding process from mechanization to automation, intellectualization, and informatization.

-The application of intelligent welding robot is an important symbol of high automation of welding process.
+The implementation of intelligent welding robots is a crucial indicator of the high degree of automation in the welding process.

-Welding robots break through the traditional way of welding automation, making it possible to automate small batch production.
+Welding robots break the traditional approach to welding automation and make it possible to automate small-scale production.

-Through the teaching, memory welding track and welding parameters, and strictly follow the instruction program to complete the product welding.
+These robots are taught to memorize the welding track and parameters, and they strictly follow the instruction program to complete the welding of the product.

-With one instruction, the robot can accurately reproduce each step of the instruction.
+With just one instruction, the robot can accurately repeat each step.

-There is no use for small mass production of large structures on construction sites.
+They are not suitable for small-scale production of large structures on construction sites.

-The starting point, space trajectory and related parameters of the weld can be determined automatically according to the simple control instruction.
+The starting point, space trajectory, and related parameters of the weld can be automatically determined based on simple control instructions.

-According to the actual situation, it can automatically track the weld trajectory, adjust the welding torch attitude, adjust the welding parameters, and control the welding quality.
+According to the current situation, the robot can automatically track the welding trajectory, adjust the welding torch position, modify the welding parameters, and control the quality of the weld.

-It can adapt to the welding tasks of different structures and locations, and the practical application is very few.
-It is still in the research and development stage.
+It can adapt to the welding tasks of different structures and locations, but its practical application is still limited and mainly in the research and development stage.

-The degree of freedom of the robot body is 1 ~ 5, and the control system is controlled by the control system and the welding part.
+The robot body has 1 to 5 degrees of freedom, and the control system is managed by the control system and the welding component.

 2 Application of computer software.

-The application of computer software system in welding field mainly includes the following aspects:
+The application of computer software in the welding field encompasses several areas, including:

-Including simulation welding thermal process, welding metallurgy process, welding stress and deformation, etc.
+This includes simulation of the welding thermal process, welding metallurgical process, and welding stress and deformation.

-Used for welding process design and process parameter selection, welding defect diagnosis, welding cost budget, real-time monitoring, welding CAD, welder test, etc.
+These are used for welding process design, process parameter selection, welding defect diagnosis, welding cost budgeting, real-time monitoring, welding CAD, welder testing, and more.

-In addition, computer-aided design/manufacturing (CAD/CAM) is increasingly used in the welding process, which is mainly used in NC cutting, welding structure design and welding robot.
+Computer-aided design/manufacturing (CAD/CAM) is also increasingly used in the welding process, mainly in NC cutting, welding structure design, and welding robots.